hibernate/hibernate-orm/buildSrc/Readme.md

 are highly dependent on the database being used (how pessimistic locks are acquired, etc).

 As always, Wikipedia is a great source of information

 *   [Functional Testing](http://en.wikipedia.org/wiki/Functional_testing)
 *   [Unit Testing](http://en.wikipedia.org/wiki/Unit_testing)

 hibernate-core directory layout (for discussion):

     hibernate-core
     ├── hibernate-core.gradle
     ├── src
         ├── main
         │   ├── antlr
         │   ├── java
         │   ├── javadoc
         │   ├── resources
         │   └── xjb
         ├── matrix
         │   └── java
         └── test
             ├── java
             └── resources

 The directories of interest include

 *   matrix/java

     all functional tests go into this directory

 *   test/java

     all unit tests go into this directory

 *   test/resources

-        all resources for ***functional tests and unit tests***, yes, resource files in this directory are shared for both, so you don't need to copy one file to both place, for example, log4j.properties.
+    all resources for **functional tests and unit tests**.
+Yes, resource files in this directory are shared for both, so you don't need to copy one file to both place, for example, log4j.properties.

 To make _idea plugin_ (similar entries for _eclipse plugin_) works, we also have this defined in hibernate-core.gradle: